All tours return to Akaroa ahead of time for the boarding of the cruise ship.

 Should the day's weather conditions be favourable, one can expect a close at hand experience with some of the New Zealand protected parrots - the "Cheeky Keas" in their natural habitat of the mountainous and forest covered environment.

-The Volcanic Peninsula, Southern Alps Mountain Foothills and Christchurch Central City Tour.
+The Volcanic Peninsula, THE Southern Alps Mountain Foothills and Christchurch Central City Tour.

 An all-inclusive day of scenic touring departing from Akaroa, travelling the Volcanic Peninsula with its magnificent elevated and picturesque views of the Akaroa Harbour and its bays, before descending to the flat and fertile high productive farmland area of the Canterbury Plains.